ivanapinto/ivanapinto.github.io/README.md

   <h4>Bad Example</h4>
  <div class="button">Not a Real Button</div>
  <p> This button is made from a DIV tag.
 Without additional programming, it would not be accessible for keyboard or screen readers users.
-It would not get focus when using keyboard and you also can't activate it with a space bar.</p>
+It would not get focus when using keyboard and you also can't activate it with a space bar.A DIV does not have any semantic meaning because its purspose is to proved a block level generid container.</p>
  <h4>Good Example</h4>
   <button class="button">Real Button</button>
   <p></p>This is using BUTTON tag in HTML.
+This button gets all the functionality out of the box.
 It is operable by keyboard and the screen reader reads "Real Button button</p>